- What We Do

 This blog has been designed to help parents prepare for giving evidence in court.

 If you are a parent involved in court proceedings about your child, you are likely experiencing one of the most stressful times in your life.
 It is difficult enough for those who have a lawyer guiding them through the process, but many parents find that they have no choice but to represent themselves as they can’t afford representation and legal aid is only available for family cases in very limited circumstances.

-The conclusion of the proceedings, if you have not been able to reach an agreement with the other parent along the way, will be a final hearing.
+The conclusion of the proceedings, if you have not been able to reach an agreement with the other parent along the way, will be a final hearing, which is sometimes referred to as a ‘trial’.
 You are likely to be asked to give evidence at this hearing which can feel very intimidating if you don’t know what to expect.

 What I am able to do is explain to my clients what is likely to happen on the day and give them some tips to make sure that they present themselves (and their case) in the best possible way.
 It also helps to lessen the nerves and anxiety which are inevitable.

 If they are instructed, the family lawyers will usually start by giving their opening statements.
 If you are representing yourself then you can give an opening statement but try to keep it concise and factual.
 This is an opportunity to summarise your case and explain how it is illustrated by the evidence before the court.
 It is not an opportunity for you to give evidence or opinion.
 If in doubt keep it short, if you end up ranting about the other parent or how unfairly you have been treated it will not help how the court perceives you.